E4Examples/importworkbenchbridge/README.md

 git clone https://github.com/E4Examples/importworkbenchbridge.git

-Download Luna (did not try it with Kepler but I don't see why it would not work), import the four projects and open the manifest of the e3app.
+Download Luna (did not try it with Kepler but I don't see why it would not work), import the projects and open the manifest of the e3app.
 Press the run button to run the application.
 What you will see is that some of the views are imported from the model of e4app and the fragement of e4fragment which are pure E4.

 The Projects
 ============
-This repo contains four projects.
+This repo contains five projects.

 ### importer
 Provides an extension point with a truly simple mechanism to load E4 code into the E3 based RCP app (IDE or what not).
 It parses the extension point en adds elements from pure e4 applications into an e3app.
 You don't need to include or depend on the importer bundle in order to use its extension point.